Government & Public Sector · Live

 SaaS, live today

 Managed multi-tenant on eventparity.com.
-It is running now and it is the fastest route to a first Evidence Pack, suitable when the workload does not require on-soil hosting.
+Running now and the fastest route to a first Evidence Pack.
+Suitable when the workload does not require on-soil hosting or a bespoke data-residency arrangement.

 Sovereign on-premise (scoped engagement)

-We deploy eventParity into your data centre or a Tier-3 sovereign facility as a scoped engagement with your team, with encryption under keys your organisation holds and support for self-hosted sovereign LLMs.
-We plan and deliver each deployment with you.
+We deploy eventParity into your data centre or a Tier-3 sovereign facility as a scoped engagement with your team.
+Encryption under keys your organisation holds.
+Support for self-hosted sovereign LLMs.
+Each deployment is planned and delivered with you, not shipped as a self-serve download.

 Procurement